nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 [Deore FC-M590 36T](https://www.pushys.com.au/shimano-deore-fc-m590-36t-chainring-black.html)
 and the biggest one is the stock Acera 48T but they all seem to get along.

-Oh, and I've changed the chain and pulleys over for Deore ones.
+Oh, and as they've worn out I've changed the bottom bracket and chain and pulleys over for Deore ones which are a very slight upgrade.

 ## Axles & Skewers